chemicstry/eacs-socket/README.md

 # eacs-socket

-Internal EACS socket library which provides a wrapper for RPC over WebSockets with JWT authentication.
+Internal EACS socket library which provides a wrapper for WebSockets with JWT authentication.